Kutch Gurjar Kshatriya: History

-The community is believed to be from Kota and first entered into Saurashtra and founded 36 villages in the area, while others moved further into Kutch.
+The community is believed to be from Kota.
+These warrior community first entered into Saurashtra and founded 36 villages in the area, while others moved further into Kutch.
 Around 1177–78 AD (VS 1234), a major group migrated to Kutch from Saurashtra under the leadership of Patel Ganga Maru.
 They settled in the village of Dhaneti.
 There are several Parias of the community, located near village pond of Dhaneti, standing as memorials of the war that was fought in 1178 AD.
 The community members still go once every year to offer pooja and their respects to their fore-fathers.

-This group, later, made their distinct identity not only by building historical forts, palaces, temples and architects not only in Kutch but also all over British India, primarily in the fields of railways and coal mining.
+This group, later, for survival changed their occupation from warrior to builders and made their distinct identity not only by building historical forts, palaces, temples and architects not only in Kutch but also all over British India, primarily in the fields of laying railways, bridges and also in coal mining.

 The Kutch Gurjar Kshatriyas left Dhaneti and went on to establish eighteen villages in Kutch which were granted to them by the King: Anjar, Sinugra, Khambhra, Nagalpar, Khedoi, Madhapar, Hajapar, Kukma, Galpadar, Reha, Vidi, Jambudi, Devaliya, Lovaria, Nagor, Meghpar, Chandiya and Kumbharia.

 Over the centuries, they have been known or identified by some other names like Kadias, Kadia Kshatriyas and Kumar Gnati.